microsoft/java-example-rbroker-basics/README.md

 ### Tutorial: Running The Examples

-Use the [DeployR CLI](https://github.com/deployr/deployr-cli) to download and run the java-example-rbroker-basics examples.
+Use the [DeployR CLI](https://github.com/microsoft/deployr-cli) to download and run the java-example-rbroker-basics examples.

 ## License ##

-Copyright (C) 2010-2015 by Revolution Analytics Inc.
+Copyright (C) 2010-2016, Microsoft Corporation

 This program is licensed to you under the terms of Version 2.0 of the Apache License.
 This program is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING THOSE OF NON-INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 Please refer to the Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0) for more details.